Philander Chase

-Philander Chase (December 14, 1775 – September 20, 1852) was an Episcopal Church bishop, educator, and pioneer of the United States western frontier, especially in Ohio and Illinois.
+Philander Chase (December 14, 1775 – September 20, 1852) was an Episcopal Church bishop, educator, pioneer of the United States western frontier, especially in Ohio and Illinois, and founder of Kenyon College.

 Early life and family

-Born in Cornish, New Hampshire to one of the town's founders, Dudley Chase, and his wife Allace Corbett, Philander Chase was the youngest of fourteen children, and ultimately survived all his siblings.
+Born in Cornish, New Hampshire, to one of the town's founders, Dudley Chase, and his wife Allace Corbett, Philander Chase was the youngest of fourteen children, and ultimately survived all his siblings.
 His ancestors had been Puritans who fled to New England.
 His father, a deacon at their local Congregational church, wanted one of his five sons to become a minister.
 As had three of his brothers (who however, had no inclinations toward ministry), Philander enrolled at Dartmouth College.
 As a student, Chase became acquainted with the Book of Common Prayer and became a lay reader in the Episcopal Church.
 After graduating in 1795, he worked as a lay reader in various New England towns while studying for ordination.
 Thus, he helped establish Trinity Church in his hometown.
 He studied with Rev. Thomas Ellison, rector of St. Peter's Church in Albany, New York, while supporting himself teaching at the newly organized city school.

 He married Mary Fay, of Hardwick, Massachusetts.
-They had three sons: Dudley, George (1797–?), and Philander (1800–1824) before her death (after many years of health problems) in May, 1818.
-Chase remarried to Sophia May Ingraham (1783–1864) the following summer and had three children, Henry (1820–1896), Mary (1822–1894) and Philander (1824–1872).
+They had three sons: Dudley, George (1797–?), and Philander (1800–1824) before her death after many years of health problems in May, 1818.
+Chase remarried to Sophia May Ingraham (1783–1864) the following summer and had three more children, Henry (1820–1896), Mary (1822–1894) and Philander (1824–1872).

-While Philander Chase was bishop of Ohio (as discussed below), his 12-year-old nephew, Salmon P. Chase became his ward (his father having died).
+While Philander Chase was bishop of Ohio, his 12-year-old nephew Salmon P. Chase became his ward after the younger Chase's father died.
 Rev. Chase oversaw the younger man's education in Worthington.
-The younger Chase then entered Cincinnati College and went on to become a statesman and jurist of note, including Chief Justice of the United States.
-His brother Dudley Chase also achieved distinction (as U.S. Senator from Vermont), as did his nephew Dudley Chase Denison (U.S. Representative from Vermont).
+The younger Chase then entered Cincinnati College and went on to become a statesman and jurist, including Chief Justice of the United States.
+His brother Dudley Chase also achieved distinction as a U.S. Senator from Vermont, and his nephew Dudley Chase Denison became a U.S. Representative from Vermont.